kpdowns/todoist-cli/README.md

 ![Build](https://github.com/kpdowns/todoist-cli/workflows/Build/badge.svg?branch=master)

-Todoist-CLI is a tool that allows you to interact with Todoist.com directly from the command line without using a browser.
+Todoist-CLI is an **unofficial** tool that allows you to interact with Todoist.com directly from the command line without using a browser.
+The motivation for it's existence is as a learning tool for myself.

 Please familiarize yourself with the planned functionality for the Todoist-cli (items that are struck through are completed):